Privacy notice

 You can be confident that we are adhering to the regulations and laws that apply to us about how we manage your information.
 You should know that anyone who receives your information from us also has a legal duty to keep it confidential.

-If you wish to discuss the management of your information, discuss your rights under the Data Protection Act 2018 and the provisions of UK GDPR, please contact our Governance Lead:
+If you wish to discuss the management of your information, discuss your rights under the Data Protection Act 2018 and the provisions of UK GDPR, please contact our Information Governance Lead:

-Sue D’Ancey, Governance Lead
+Sue D’Ancey, Information Governance Lead

 Pioneer Wound Healing & Lymphoedema Care Limited,